colin99d/GroupmeBot/README.md

 # GroupmeBot

 This is the GroupmeBot.
-Once added to a group it allows allows people to interact with it through messages.
+Once added to a group it allows people to interact with it through messages.

 ## Setup